iTxEagle/Eagle-Gen/README.md

 # Brutality
 How to use this Gen

 Setp 1.
 Download the file

-setp 2. open settings and turn off real time protection setp 3.
-In this Gen u want any account Netflix,Minecraft,Discord.. .etc Enjoy Your Gen
+setp 2. open settings and turn off real time protection

+setp 3.
+In this Gen u want any account Netflix,Minecraft,Discord..

+Enjoy Your Gen